mattvenn/zero-to-asic-www/content/post/openroad-gui.md

 {{< youtube NuFJLy9ywVg >}}

+## OpenLane

-If you're using OpenLane to harden your ASIC designs, and you want to use the GUI, you'll need to modify the Makefile first.
+If you're using OpenLane to harden your ASIC designs, and you want to use the GUI, you might [hit a segfault](https://github.com/The-OpenROAD-Project/OpenLane/issues/1772).
+If so, you'll need to modify the OpenLane top level Makefile.

 Find the line that starts with `DOCKER_OPTIONS` and on the next line, add this:

     DOCKER_OPTIONS += --privileged